KunalPandey-675/cocolab/INSTALLATION.md

 http://localhost:3000
 ```

-You should see the InfluencerConnect landing page!
+You should see the Cocolab landing page!

 ---